jackalope/jackalope-doctrine-dbal/tests/README.md

 ## Test setup for the Doctrine DBAL transport

 There is a phpunit_doctrinedbal.xml.dist file in the tests/ folder.
 Copy that to phpunit.xml and adjust settings as you need them.

-To setup a new mysql database to run the tests against, you can do something like - or use your favorite GUI frontend
+Set up a new mysql database to run the tests against - be aware that the whole database is dropped each time you run the tests.
+You can use your favorite GUI frontend or just do something like this:

     sudo mysqladmin -u root -p  create jackalope_doctrine echo "grant all privileges on jackalope_doctrine.* to 'jackalope'@'localhost' identified by '1234test'; flush privileges;" | mysql -u root -p

 Test fixtures for functional tests are written in JCR System XML format.
 Use the converter script ``tests/generate_doctrine_dbal_fixture.php`` to prepare the fixtures for doctrine tests.
 The converted fixtures are written into **tests/fixtures/doctrine**.
 The converted fixtures are not tracked in the repository, you should regenerate them whenever the fixtures in tests/phpcr-api/fixtures change.

     cd /path/to/jackalope/tests
     cp phpunit_doctrine_dbal.xml.dist phpunit.xml